-The zero-crossing detection also has an associated timeout register, ZXTOUT.
+Zero-crossing detection has an associated timeout register, ZXTOUT.
 This unsigned, 12-bit register is decremented (1 LSB) every 128/CLKIN seconds.
-The register is reset to its user programmed full-scale value every time a zero crossing is detected on Channel 2.
-The default power on value in this register is 0xFFF.
-If the internal register decrements to 0 before a zero crossing is detected and the DISSAG bit in the mode register is Logic 0, the SAG pin goes active low.
+The register is reset to its user-programmed, full-scale value when a zero crossing on Channel 2 is detected.
+The default power-on value in this register is 0xFFF.
+If the internal register decrements to 0 before a zero crossing is detected and the DISSAG bit in the mode register is Logic 0, the SAG pin will go active low.
 The absence of a zero crossing is also indicated on the IRQ pin if the ZXTO enable bit in the interrupt enable register is set to Logic 1.
-Irrespective of the enable bit setting, the ZXTO flag in the interrupt status register is always set when the internal ZXTOUT register is decremented to 0-see the ADE7753 Interrupts section.
+Irrespective of the enable bit setting, the ZXTO flag in the interrupt status register is always set when the internal ZXTOUT register is decremented to 0-see the Interrupts section.

-The ZXOUT register can be written/read by the user and has an address of 1Dh-see the ADE7753 Serial Interface section.
-The resolution of the register is 128/CLKIN seconds per LSB.
-Thus the maximum delay for an interrupt is 0.15 second (128/CLKIN $\times 2^{12}$).
+The ZXOUT register, Address 0x1D, can be written to and read from by the user-see the Serial Interface section.
+The resolution of the register is 128/CLKIN seconds per LSB; therefore, the maximum delay for an interrupt is 0.15 seconds (128/CLKIN \times 212).

-Figure 41 shows the mechanism of the zero-crossing timeout detection when the line voltage stays at a fixed dc level for more than CLKIN/128 \times ZXTOUT seconds.
+Figure 33 shows the zero-crossing timeout detection when the line voltage stays at a fixed dc level for more than CLKIN/128 \times ZXTOUT seconds.

-Figure 41.
+Figure 33.
 Zero-Crossing Timeout Detection